Prime Minister of Jamaica: Official residence and office

 The prime minister of Jamaica's official residence is Vale Royal.
-The property was constructed in 1694 by the planter Sir William Taylor, who was one of the richest men in Jamaica at the time.
+The property was constructed in 1694 by the planter Sir William Taylor, one of Jamaica's richest men at the time.
 In 1928 the property was sold to the government and became the official residence of the British colonial secretary (then Sir Reginald Edward Stubbs).
 Vale Royal has subsequently become the official residence of the prime minister.
 Vale Royal is not open to the public.